mvno/Okanshi/documentation/tutorial.md

     var performanceCounterMonitor = new PerformanceCounterMonitor(MonitorConfig.Build("Available Bytes"), PerformanceCounterConfig.Build("Memory", "Available Bytes"));
 ```

 ## 3. Filters

-Filters wrap monitors and in the absence of registrations on the monitor, it does not send zero-values.
-This is useful when you want to reduce the data sent to the receiving system, e.g. due to licensing cost or to reduce the load
+Filters wrap monitors such that in the absence of registrations on the monitor, the monitor will not send zero-values when polled.
+This is useful when you want to reduce the amount of data sent to the receiving system.
+There can be may reasons for that such as licensing cost, or to reduce the load
 on the receiver.
-Or perhaps you are using a receiving system where each data point is stored less efficiently, and thus you are concerned about sending too much data "with no data in it".
+Or perhaps you are using a receiving system, where data is stored in a less efficient manner, making you concerned about too much data "with no data in it".

+Using Splunk as the receiving system, you may face many of those reasons, and much less so when using e.g. InfluxDb.

 The filter implementations are `CounterZeroFilter`, `GaugeZeroFilter` and `TimerZeroFilter`.

-Filters are currently not supported by `OkanshiMonitor`.

 Example: